kokopelli-m/CARV-Node-Health-Checker/README.md

  - uptimeScore
  - rewardEligibility flag
 4 Cross-references with Ethereum settlement layer (if needed) for finality.
-5 Renders real-time health status and trends — all client-side.
+5 Renders real time health status and trends all client-side.
 No backend.
 No API keys.
 No data indexing.
 Pure on-chain truth from CARV SVM